MarkusMannheim/aps-pay/README.md

 ![A strip plot showing, for each job level, the proportion of agencies' staff who are women.](./data/female_staff.png)

-Combining the salary and staffing data allows us to examine any correlations — and to understand whether feminised workplaces do, in fact, pay less.
+Combining the salary and staffing data allows us to examine correlations — such as whether feminine workplaces do, in fact, pay less.

-I use minimum salaries in this analysis, as I believe they more closely reflect the salaries of most staff.
-Minimum salaries are also more likely to represent the alternatives for staff who want to leave a low-paying workplace.
+I used minimum salaries in this analysis, as I believe they more closely reflect the salaries of most staff.
+Minimum salaries are also more likely to represent the alternatives for staff who want to leave low-paying workplaces.

 The plots below show no obvious association between agencies with many women (X-axis) and salaries (Y-axis).
 (The circle sizes reflect the number of staff in that agency at that level.)